facebook pixel

 For example-

-What is the significance of knowing structure of sentence?
+What is the significance of knowing the structure of a sentence?

 To write grammatically correct sentences, you must follow these foundational rules: